 Summer’s almost over and you might be thinking about polishing up your CV.
 If you’re like most of the human race, your CV will not be as good as it could be.
 Or at least you know it could be better – it could always be better.

-One easy way to put your application closer to the top of the pile is to reduce the amount of precious space taken up with words and phrases that sound fancy, but don’t actually mean anything useful, such as the ones shown on the Wordle above.
-These recycled buzzwords just show that you know the latest buzzwords, they don’t show what you know.
+One easy way to put your application closer to the top of the pile is to reduce the amount of precious space taken up with words and phrases that sound fancy, but don’t actually mean anything useful.
+Using recycled buzzwords just show that you know the latest buzzwords, they don’t show what you know.

 As the head of a leading European content and communications recruitment firm, I see candidates resorting to these meaningless phrases over and over again and it makes my eyes – and my humour – cross.